Emily Ratajkowski Sizzles In Sleeveless Black Dress & Red Snakeskin Boots At Swanky ‘InStyle’ Dinner

 As for footwear, the stunning model – who was also an InStyle cover girl for the March 2017 issue – wowed the crowd with a pair of long snakeskin boots in a vivid red color.

-The eye-catching red boots are given a more detailed coverage in a collection of snapshots published today by The Daily Mail.
+The eye-catching red boots are given more detailed coverage in a collection of snapshots published today by The Daily Mail.
 The photos also show that Emily teamed up her outfit with a smart leather clutch in a burnt red color.

 Meanwhile, Ciara put on a very busty display, showing off some major cleavage in a cheetah-print blouse and blazer, which she wore with an ankle-length gold fringe skirt.

-Aside from cozying up to Ciara for their glamor-filled snapshot, I Feel Pretty actress also posed with several of the celebrity guests attending the star-studded event — including The Haunting Of Hill House actress Carla Gugino and Victoria’s Secret Angels Dilone and Lais Ribeiro.
+Aside from cozying up to Ciara for their glamor-filled snapshot, the I Feel Pretty actress also posed with several of the celebrity guests attending the star-studded event — including The Haunting Of Hill House actress Carla Gugino and Victoria’s Secret Angels Dilone and Lais Ribeiro.

 In a group shot with the event’s organizer, InStyle magazine editor-in-chief Laura Brown, Emily looked ravishing posing next to Ray Donovan producer Jason Weinberg and fashion designer Zac Posen.